jorg1776/LyricsFinder/README.md

 # Lyrics Finder
-Prompts the user for a song title and song's artist and returns the lyrics from azlyrics.com
+Prompts the user for a song title and song's artist and returns the lyrics

 ## Install
 Uses jsoup for getting and parsing html document.